-- Monotek Sheets must be flush jointed using a proprietary flush jointing and plaster system tested to EM4 requirements as per E2/AS1 of the NZBC. - Where a flush horizontal joint and a vertical control joint coincide on the wall, the vertical control joint must extend to full height of the wall. - Flush joints must never be located on the corners of openings or at other high stress locations.
-Flush joint must be off set from the corners of opening by 200mm minimum. - Flush joints must not be located along floor joists.
+- EasyLap Panels must be finished using a proprietary plaster system tested to EM4 requirements as per E2/AS1 of the NZBC. - Vertical panel shiplap joints must never be located on the corners of openings or at other high stress locations.
+Vertical joint must be off set from the corners of opening by 200mm minimum.
+Refer to Figure 1. - At floor joist locations, a horizontal joint must be formed.
+Refer to Figure 16.

-6.3 CONTROL JOINTS
+6.3 Control Joints

+The control joints are formed by cutting the panel edges square and installing with a gap of 8mm maximum.
+Refer to Figure 8.
 Control joints are required as described in Table 4.
-Flush-finish joints are not control joints.
-Control joints are necessary to accommodate the minimal differential movements between framing and sheets due to normal cyclic changes in the environment and structural behaviour.
+Control joints are necessary to accommodate the differential movements between framing and panels due to normal cyclic changes in the environment and structural behaviour.

-Control joints

-Vertical Horizontal

-5400mm centres max and at all internal corners (standard detail is a control joint) At all floor joist locations (standard details are control joints) and 5400mm centres max.
-(Full height,continuous studs nogged at flush joint)

-Refer Figure 4 for further information on control joint locations.
+Control joints Vertical Horizontal 5400mm centres max and at all internal corners (standard detail is a control joint) At all floor joist locations (standard details are control joints) and 5400mm centres max.
+(Full height,continuous studs nogged at joint) Refer Figure 1 for further information on control joint locations.